SamueleGerminiani/bash_tutorial/README.md

 ## Goal

-In this tutorial, you will be looking for a sentece containing 17 characters:
+In this tutorial, you will be looking for a sentence containing 17 characters.

 Solution: